Small ceramic cup in a dream tipping in mid-air above a wooden table with a book paused as if sliding off a shelf

 Such dreams come in periods when your system of suppression falters, and something you have long held inside is looking for any means to be noticed.

 You dream that things begin to move in the room: a book falls from a shelf, a chair slides back, a door slams, a lamp sways.
 First one or two, then more and more.
-In the body — cold and a strange bewilderment: “who is doing this, if no one is here?”
+In the body sit cold and a strange bewilderment: “who is doing this, if no one is here?”

-If light objects are moving — your anger is still soft, you can talk to it peacefully.
-If something heavy flies — the tension is strong, and it’s worth giving it an outlet in a safe form, rather than waiting for the next scene.
-If an object falls right in front of you — the dream indicates the precise place in your life where this energy is asking to go; it’s worth looking directly at it.
-If you try to put everything back in place — your reflex of “pretending nothing happened” is still firm; it’s worth at least seeing it.
-If you suddenly find the whole thing funny — this is a good sign: what is alive in you is winning, and it’s worth trusting that laughter.
+If an object falls right in front of you, the dream indicates the precise place in your life where this energy is asking to go.
+Look directly.
+If you try to put everything back in place, your reflex of “pretending nothing happened” is still firm.
+At least see it.
+If you suddenly find the whole thing funny, that is a good sign: what is alive in you is winning.
+Trust that laughter.

 Ask yourself: “What long-suppressed irritation or living desire is now ‘moving the furniture’ inside me — and what safe outlet can I give it for expression?”